Luv Ya Bunches: Reception

 Critical reception for the book was mostly positive, with Booklist giving it a positive review.
 Publishers Weekly gave a mixed review of the book, saying that Luv Ya Bunches "sends something of a mixed message about the acceptability of teasing as the girls’ plot their own prank in response to Modessa’s machinations.
 Still, readers will find the girls’ voices enticing and should be able to relate to their conflicts and inner anxieties."

+Controversy & censorship

+Luv Ya Bunches has received some controversy over its inclusion of same-sex parents, with Scholastic requesting that Myracle remove the couple and some objectionable language before it could be sold at their book fairs.
+Myracle removed some of the language, but refused to replace the lesbian couple with a heterosexual one.
+Scholastic later retracted their statement, saying that they would offer the book at book fairs but would not sell the book at ones held in elementary schools.